0xyydeca/OmniPriv/docs/LAYERZERO_DEMO.md

 2. **Bridge to Celo** (60s)
    - "Now I want to use this on Celo without re-verifying"
-   - Select credential → Bridge to Celo Alfajores
+   - Select credential → Bridge to Celo Sepolia
    - "Notice: no personal data is sent, only a cryptographic commitment"
    - Submit transaction → Show LayerZero message in console

 3. **Verify on Celo** (30s)
-   - Switch to Celo Alfajores network
+   - Switch to Celo Sepolia network
    - Call `isVerified()` on IdentityOApp
    - Show `true` result
    - "Any dApp on Celo can now check my verification status"